pedroos/PropertyProviderConsole/README.md

    - Must be the second section
    - A comma delimits the key element from the value element
    - Elements are qualified in the format `[class name].[element name]`
-   - A single class can't be both a key and a value in a relation
+   - A class can't be both a key and a value in a relation

    Example: